dsschapira/Automation-Scripts/ReadMe.md

 zipBanners
 ===========
+Requirements:
+7-zip is needed and the path to the .exe file needs to be set in zipBanners.vbs

 From the current directory, this will read a manifest.txt file to determine how banner files should be zipped up using 7-zip.
-Usage is
+Usage is:
 ```
 zipbanners <true or false>